Quebec's Law 25 — and how I handle it

 This is the same pattern every privacy-aware technology operation uses.
 It's how I build every tool that touches private data.
 It's boring, it works, and it gives you the speed of cloud AI without the compliance headache.

-How this shows up in consulting engagements
+Where this pattern shows up in real tools

-- I don't certify your tools as Law 25 compliant.
-Nobody can; there is no certification body.
+This is an explainer, not a compliance service.
+I'm not a lawyer.
+If you need a formal privacy impact assessment, you need a privacy lawyer — I can point you at one.
+Nobody can certify a tool as "Law 25 compliant" either; there is no certification body.
 What I can do is build tools that handle personal data correctly by design.

 Further reading